Heart Information

 4. Endarterectomy

-5. Minor amputation and wound debridement
+5. Minor Amputation and Wound Debridement

-If ulcer or gangrene of the toe and foot has already set in, minor amputation or wound debridement may be necessary to ensure rapid recovery and also to restore the walking ability of the individual.
-The need for this surgery very much depends on the site and severity of tissue loss.
+If an ulcer or gangrene of the toe and foot has already been set in, minor amputation or wound debridement may be necessary to ensure rapid recovery, and also to restore the walking ability of the individual.

-6. Multi-disciplinary approach
+6. Multi-disciplinary Approach

 • Physicians